rudransh-shrivastava/nest-schema/README.md

 This package is automatically published to PyPI when schema files change in the main branch using OIDC authentication.

+For development setup and contribution guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

 MIT License - see LICENSE file for details.